-Sheila Hornberger is a native of Williamsport, Pennsylvania, where she maintains a small teaching studio, and is founder of the Williamsport Flute Choir.
-She is currently principal flutist of the Northern Appalachian Wind Symphony of Williamsport, performs with the award winning Penn Central Wind Band, and is a founding member of the Great Lakes Wind Symphony in Rochester, NY.
-She has twice been a featured soloist with the Imperial Teteques Band of Williamsport.
-Performances of major works include Mass in b (J. S. Bach, principal), Carmina Burana (Orff), A German Requiem (Brahms, principal), and Cantata 106 Gottes Zeit ist die Allerbeste Zeit (J.S.
-Bach).
+Sheila Joy DuMont is a native of Williamsport, Pennsylvania, where she served as founder and director of the Williamsport Flute Choir from 2013 to 2016.
+An active performer, she currently serves as principal flutist of the Northern Appalachian Wind Symphony (PA) performs with the award winning Penn Central Wind Band (PA), and is a founding member of the Great Lakes Wind Symphony (NY).

-Sheila can be heard on various recordings with the Grammy nominated Mansfield University Wind Ensemble and the Mansfield University Symphony Orchestra, where she was principal flute in both ensembles, including the latest release of the works of David Holsinger, volume 12.
+Sheila can be heard on various recordings with the Grammy nominated Mansfield University Wind Ensemble and the Mansfield University Symphony Orchestra as principal flute in both ensembles, including the latest release of the works of David Holsinger, volume 12.
 She also served as co-principal of the Penn State Philharmonic Orchestra, Penn State Chamber Orchestra, and Penn State Symphonic Wind Ensemble.
 She appeared with the wind ensemble as featured piccolo soloist in Percy Grainger’s Lincolnshire Posy at Carnegie Hall in February of 2020.